relic-se/Fruit_Jam_Library/README.md

 # Fruit Jam Library
 Browse and install community CircuitPython applications on the Adafruit Fruit Jam.
+See the [applications database](database/README.md) for more details on all of the community applications available within the library.

 ![screenshot of application on the Adafruit Fruit Jam using a custom color palette](assets/screenshot.jpg)